What You Need to Know About Cataracts

 Causes of Cataracts

 Cataracts are a condition where the eye lens becomes cloudy, and things appear hazy, blurry, or not as colorful as they should be.
 Since the most common cause of cataracts is age, senior eye care is essential.
 Beginning at the age of 40, you may experience regular eye changes resulting from the breakdown of proteins.
 The protein builds up in the lens, making it cloudy.
 It prevents light from coming through clearly and may cause slight sight loss.
 If you have cataracts, you may not experience vision problems right away.

 Congenital: This is when someone's eyes have cataracts at birth.
 It can be caused by poor development while inside the womb, injury, or an infection.
 These types of cataracts can also develop during childhood.

 Age-related: These cataracts develop as you age.

-Secondary: This happens due to being exposed to ultraviolet light, toxic substances, or radiation.
-This can also happen due to taking medicines like diuretics or medical conditions like diabetes.
+Secondary: This happens due to exposure to ultraviolet light, toxic substances, or radiation.
+This can also occur due to taking medicines like diuretics or medical conditions like diabetes.